3-Day Seoul K-Drama Itinerary (No Guide Needed)

 |---|---|---|

-| 09:30 | Ssangmun-dong / Baekun Market | Gi-hun’s neighborhood (Squid Game) |
+| 09:30 | Ssangmun-dong / Baekun Market (쌍문동 백운시장) | Gi-hun’s neighborhood (Squid Game) |

-| 13:00 | Yangjae Citizens’ Forest Station | The ddakji scene platform |
+| 13:00 | Yangjae Citizens’ Forest Station, Exit 3 (양재시민의숲역 3번 출구) | The season-1 ddakji scene platform (Shinbundang Line) |

-| 15:00 | Gangnam / COEX | K-pop side quest: agency buildings, K-star Road |
+| 15:00 | Gangnam / COEX (강남·코엑스) | K-pop side quest: agency buildings, K-star Road |

-| 17:30 | Han River Park (Banpo) | The default K-drama picnic-and-ramyeon scene — rent a mat, order chicken |
+| 17:30 | Banpo Han River Park (반포한강공원) | The default K-drama picnic scene — rent a mat, order chicken, catch the Banpo Bridge fountain show |

 Day 3 — Day trip: Nami Island